-The men's basketball team averaged over 7,800 fans per home game in 2009-2010 at Times Union Center in downtown Albany, just minutes from campus.
-The community and student support is among the best in the nation for a mid-major program.
+The men's basketball team averages over 7,000 fans per home game at Times Union Center in downtown Albany, just minutes from campus.
+The community and student support is among the best in the nation for a mid-major program and the Saints regularly are among the top drawing programs in the Northeast.

-Along with the TU Center, other venues include a new turf field on-campus which serves as home for the field hockey, men's soccer, and lacrosse programs along with various intramural activities.
+Along with the TU Center, other venues include a new artificial turf field on-campus which serves as home for the field hockey, men's soccer, and lacrosse programs along with various intramural activities.
 UHY Court at the 4,000-seat Alumni Recreation Center is the home facility for the women's basketball and volleyball teams.